Our dedicated faculty and staff offer our students the knowledge and skills to thrive both in and out of the classroom.

 Program Coordinator of Early Childhood Education, Assistant Professor

 Joanne Hogan has been in the field of early childhood education since 1989.
-She is certified as a teacher in Massachusetts for preschool through grade 2.
-She has served as a cooperating practitioner on 3 different campuses for numerous college students who hope to be future early childhood educators.
+She is licensed by the Massachusetts Department of Elementary and Secondary Education, Pre-k-grade 2, and has a Director 2 certificate from the Massachusetts Department of Early Education and Care.
+She has served as a cooperating practitioner at three campus lab schools for numerous college students who hope to be future early childhood educators.

-Joanne is currently serving on the Boston Association for the Education of Young Children Steering Committee and is also a member of Tri-County Regional Vocational High School’s Program Advisory Committee where she serves as an advisor to the early childhood program.
+Joanne is the Program Coordinator for ECE and since joining the Dean faculty in 2016, contributed to the development of a baccalaureate degree in early childhood education.
+She is a member of the National Association for the Education of Young Children and the Council of Child Development Lab Administrators.
+Joanne is currently serving on Tri-County Regional High School’s Program Advisory Committee where she serves as an advisor to the early childhood program.
 She is passionate about the field of early childhood education and believes in the importance of providing high quality developmentally appropriate learning experiences for young children.

 M.Ed., Bridgewater State University